 Accreditation in education began over a century ago.
 The movement started as a public reaction to the extreme differences between educational institutions that initially appeared to be similar.
 Accrediting bodies were voluntarily organized by educators to develop and implement common standards and procedures to measure educational quality.
-From its inception, accreditation has been a non-governmental, completely voluntary, peer group method of identifying educational institutions or programs which meet published standards of quality.
+From its inception, accreditation has been a nongovernmental, completely voluntary, peer group method of identifying educational institutions or programs that meet published standards of quality.
 A variety of regional, national, and professional accrediting organizations came into being in the early 1900s in response to the public's demand for reliable indicators of institutional quality.
 The Distance Education Accrediting Commission (DEAC) was founded in 1926 as an association under the name "National Home Study Council" to promote education quality and ethical business practices for correspondence education programs.
 In 1955, the Accrediting Commission was established.
 It created and implemented accreditation standards and procedures to examine and approve distance learning institutions.
-In 1959, the Accrediting Commission received its first grant of federal recognition and was listed by the U.S. Commissioner (now Secretary) of Education as a nationally recognized accreditor.
-In 1994, the name of the organization changed from the National Home Study Council to the Distance Education Accrediting Commission.
+In 1959, the Accrediting Commission received its first grant of federal recognition and was listed by the U.S. Commissioner (now Secretary) of Education as a recognized accreditor.
+In 1994, the name of the organization changed from the National Home Study Council to the Distance Education and Training Council, and in 2015, was changed to the Distance Education Accrediting Commission.
+The DEAC applies its standards and policies in a manner that respects the mission of an institution, including those with faith-based or religious missions, to ensure and advance the aim of institutional improvement and effectiveness.
+The vision and mission of the DEAC is as follows: